 Lately, I have been working on the oAuth2.0 authorization framework and writing on the same as well.
-In my previous posts, I have explained the basic concepts of oAuth2.0.
-Thereafter, I covered Authorization Code grant type as well.
-Now we will walk through this tutorial on oAuth2 implicit grant flow.
+In my other posts, I have explained the basic concepts of oAuth2.0, Authorization Code grant type , Resource Owners Password Grant type as well.
+In this post, we will walk through the tutorial on oAuth2 implicit grant flow.
 It’s a variant of authorization code grant type with some differences –

-- There is no requirement of authorization code here.
+- There is no requirement of authorisation code here.

 - Authorization server sends back the access token to the client without the need of authorization code.